-Master of Science (M.S.) in Management Information Systems Students on the Lisle Campus may not declare this program after the Fall 2018 term.
+Master of Science (M.S.) in Management Information Systems The M.S. in Management information Systems is offered only in a cohort (blended delivery) model to international students in a joint partnership with the Shenyang Jianzhu University in Shenyang, China.
 College: Daniel L. Goodwin College of Business Department: Graduate Business Administration Student Type: Graduate Faculty: